Document progress/process notes for each participant. Collect fees and distribute receipts in accordance with program and Agency policy. Document

 Compared with workers in all occupations, probation officers and correctional treatment specialists have a higher percentage of workers who belong to a union.

-Employment of probation officers and correctional treatment specialists is projected to grow 4 percent over the next ten years, slower than the average for all occupations.
+Employment of probation officers and correctional treatment specialists is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

 Employment growth depends primarily on the amount of state and local government funding for corrections, especially the amount allocated to probation and parole systems.